Health and Safety Policy

 Position: Managing Director

 Planning, Organising, Monitoring and Review meetings of Health and Safety Arrangements and Policy will take place on a regular basis.
-This will include auditing, workplace inspections, examination of accident statistics and regular discussions of such matters at the company’s Board Meetings.
-Action plans will also be produced where required and seen through by the management.
+This will include auditing, workplace inspections, examination of accident statistics and regular discussions of such matters at the company’s Board and periodic Health & Safety review Meetings.
+Action plans will also be produced where required, and seen through by the management and company employees.
 A record of the minutes of the meeting, and the attendees will be taken and retained

 The company Health and Safety Policy will be reviewed on a minimum annual frequency, or at any other time it is deemed necessary.
 The reviewed/revised policy will be re-signed and dated by the Managing Director.